-John Banther is an on-air host and production manager at Classical WETA.
+John Banther is an on-air host and production manager at Classical WETA, and is the host of the Classical Breakdown podcast.
 He can be heard Monday evenings, when he hosts our weekly Front Row Washington broadcast.

 From Walt Disney World, to Europe’s greatest orchestra — the Royal Concertgebouw Orchestra — to performing with one of America’s leading ensembles, The Rodney Marsalis Philadelphia Big Brass, he is in high demand as a musician and educator.

 John has performed as a soloist throughout the United States, Europe, South America, and Asia.
 He has performed with artists and orchestras like Delfeayo Marsalis, Wycliffe Gordon, Boston Pops Brass, the Royal Concertgebouw Orchestra, the Netherlands Symphony Orchestra, Dutch National Opera & Ballet, the Detroit Symphony Orchestra, St. Louis Symphony, Baltimore Symphony Orchestra, Jacksonville Symphony, Florida Orchestra, Holland Symfonia, Ebony Band, and the Rodney Marsalis Philadelphia Big Brass.
 He is a former member of the Amsterdam Brass Quintet and the Netherlands Symphony Orchestra Brass Quintet.